Robbie Williams: Video games

 Williams recorded the song "It's Only Us" as the theme for the FIFA video game FIFA 2000.
 As part of the agreement to license the track EA Sports included Port Vale, the football club Williams supports, in the game, despite only being in the third tier of the English football league system.

 Williams features in his own karaoke video game, We Sing Robbie Williams, which was released on 12 November 2010 by Nordic Games Publishing AB.

 Football

 In 2005, Williams founded a football team called Los Angeles Vale F.C.
 Williams formed the club with other celebrity friends after building his own soccer pitch at his home in Los Angeles.
 The club was named after Williams' hometown club, Port Vale, and its logo was very similar.
 The club was disbanded in 2007, reportedly after Williams discovered two players had swindled him out of £200,000.

 In January 2024, Williams was named president of Port Vale Football Club in Stoke-on-Trent.
+He sponsored the home and away shirts from the 2026–27 season.